spectralnanodiamond/ImageTextureFinder/README.md

 A test image file is current located here: https://zenodo.org/record/7821268#.ZDaHS3bMIuU
-(this would require changes to the code, or you can use the image provided by alternative means)
+(this would require changes to the code, or you can use the image provided in private google drive)

 To install the environment, download the environment_lbp3c.yml file or the environment_lbp3b_windows.yml file then run